Michael-Reefe/Loki.jl/README.md

 `extinction_map`

 This allows the user to provide a 2D grid of either the 9.7-micron optical depth (for MIR fitting) or the reddening E(B-V) (for optical fitting) for each spaxel.
 The values in the grid will be used as the values for the corresponding spaxels in the fitting process, and they will be locked to these values.
 This is useful in cases where one wishes to fit a region of the spectrum that doesn't constrain the extinction very well, but has results from fitting another region of the spectrum that does constrain it well and can use those results to constrain the extinction in the other region.
+If using a "decompose"-type extinction curve, one may provide a 3D array where the third axis runs over the olivine, pyroxene, and forsterite column densities.

 `custom_ext_template`